*1996 in Poland

 Studies with Wolfgang Emanuel Schmidt

-funded by the Ann Kathrin Linsenhoff Stipendium
+funded by the Ann Kathrin Linsenhoff Scholarship

 Maciej Kułakowski was born in Gdańsk (Poland) in 1996 and began playing the cello at the age of six.
 From 2009 to 2012 he was a young student in the class of Michael Flaksman at Mannheim University of Music and Performing Arts, afterwards he studied with Wolfgang Emanuel Schmidt at the Franz Liszt University of Music in Weimar.
 He has taken part in masterclasses with Frans Helmerson, Mischa Maisky, Truls Mørk, Gary Hoffman, Phillippe Muller, Jens Peter Maintz and Ivan Monighetti.